 The Reliability Panel’s annual market performance review provides observations and commentary on the security, reliability and safety of the national electricity market.
 It compiles information collected from a number of sources including the Australian Energy Market Operator, the Australian Energy Regulator, jurisdictional regulators and market participants.

-Among other things, the annual market performance review may assist governments, policy makers and market institutions to monitor the performance of the power system, and to identify the likely need for improvements to the various measures available for delivering reliability, security and safety.
+Among other things, the annual market performance review may assist governments, policy makers and market institutions to monitor the performance of the power system, and to identify the likely need for improvements to the various measures available for delivering security, reliability and safety.

 The Reliability Panel

-The panel is chaired by AEMC Commissioner, Mr Neville Henderson.
+The panel is chaired by AEMC Commissioner, Dr Brian Spalding.
 Its members are broadly representative of all stakeholders interested in the operation of the power system and the electricity market including consumer groups, generators, network service providers, retailers and the power system and market operator, AEMO.